headspace Greensborough is a welcoming environment where young people aged 12 - 25 years can access confidential & FREE support:

 Its okay to feel nervous about getting help for the first time, it can be helpful to bring along a family member, carer or friend to support you.

 For further information, download our service brochure here: What-to-expect-at-headspace-Greensborough-3.pdf

 Sometimes it can be helpful to have someone to talk to about worries before your appointment with your headspace Clinician.
 We recommend young people contact one of the following services if they are worried and feel they need support while they wait for their appointment at headspace Greensborough:

 Kids Helpline: 1800 55 1800 or you may prefer to access Kids Helpline's WebChat service, this is available 7 days a week from 8am - midnight, WebChat can be accessed at: https://kidshelpline.com.au/get-help/webchat-counselling/

 eheadspace: eheadspace is a confidential, FREE mental health service where young people can email, webchat or speak on the phone with a qualified youth mental health professional. eheadspace can be accessed here: https://eheadspace.org.au/

 or if you prefer to talk with someone over the phone, eheadspace can be contacted on 1800 650 890.

 If you need immediate support for a crisis, contact 000, or lifeline on 13 11 14 or attend the nearest hospital Accident and Emergency department.
 The following link provides a Victorian list, by geographical area of http://www.health.vic.gov.au/mentalhealthservices/ please consult if you are seeking localised support.

 headspace Greensborough have a range of group programs available for young people to explore thoughts, ideas and learn new skills with other like minded young people in a safe and supportive space.
-For more information on the range of current group programs available, contact headspace Greensborough on 9433 7200.
+For more information on the range of current group programs available, or to make a suggestion about a group that you would find beneficial to have in the community contact headspace Greensborough on 9433 7200.